West Ham United F.C. supporters: Geography

-Traditionally, West Ham fans are drawn from London (in particular East London) and the home counties, especially Essex; however, there are fans clubs around the world, notably in New York City, Barcelona, Tenerife, Serbia, Australia, New Zealand, and Scandinavia, which has over 800 members.
+Traditionally, West Ham fans are drawn from East London, Essex and nearby areas; however, there are fans clubs around the world, notably in New York City, Barcelona, Tenerife, Serbia, Australia, New Zealand, and Scandinavia, which has over 800 members.

 Demographics

 West Ham have a larger than average number of male fans.

 West Ham is the only club in the borough of Newham and a majority of fans in the borough support West Ham.

 Their home match average attendance over the last six seasons was in excess of 33,000 per season and despite finishing in bottom place in the Premier League for the 2010–11 season, their home attendance averaged 33,426, eleventh highest of all Premier League clubs.

 Songs

 In addition to the usual English football chants, West Ham fans sing "I'm Forever Blowing Bubbles".
 The song is considered to be the club's anthem.

-Songs and chants have also been created and sung for players, notably Paolo Di Canio, Christian Dailly, Bobby Zamora, Frank Lampard Pop Robson, Dimitri Payet and Luděk Mikloško.
+Songs and chants have also been created and sung for players, including Paolo Di Canio, Christian Dailly, Bobby Zamora, Frank Lampard Pop Robson, Dimitri Payet and Luděk Mikloško.